Protesters break into grounds of Libya's parliament

 There was no independent verification of the authenticity or timing of the Facebook post, dated October 20.

-Some officials said Gaddafi's son Khamis had been captured in Bani Walid and died after being taken to Misrata.
-But there was no official written statement from the government on this, as with previous captures of former Gaddafi-era figures.
+Some officials said Gaddafi's son Khamis had been captured in Bani Walid and died after being taken to Misrata, however there was no official written statement from the government on this, as with previous captures of former regime figures.

 Khamis was reported dead on at least three separate occasions during last year's conflict.
 A Syrian-based television station that supported Gaddafi said he had been killed in fighting southeast of Tripoli on August 29, 2011.

-(Additional reporting by Hadeel al-Shalchi, Marie-Louise Gumuchian and Reuters Television; Editing by Alison Williams and Andrew Osborn)
+(Additional reporting by Hadeel al-Shalchi, Marie-Louise Gumuchian and Reuters Television; Editing by Alison Williams)